Time-optimal Convexified Reeds-Shepp Paths on a Sphere: Abstract

 \section{Abstract}

-This article addresses time-optimal path planning for a vehicle capable of moving both forward and backward on a unit sphere with a unit maximum speed, and constrained by a maximum absolute turning rate $U_{max}$.
-The proposed formulation can be utilized for optimal attitude control of underactuated satellites, optimal motion planning for spherical rolling robots, and optimal path planning for mobile robots on spherical surfaces or uneven terrains.
-By utilizing Pontryagin's Maximum Principle and analyzing phase portraits, it is shown that for $U_{max}\geq1$, the optimal path connecting a given initial configuration to a desired terminal configuration falls within a sufficient list of 23 path types, each comprising at most 6 segments.
-These segments belong to the set $\{C,G,T\}$, where $C$ represents a tight turn with radius $r=\frac{1}{\sqrt{1+U_{max}^2}}$, $G$ represents a great circular arc, and $T$ represents a turn-in-place motion.
-Closed-form expressions for the angles of each path in the sufficient list are derived.
+This article studies the time-optimal path planning problem for a convexified Reeds–Shepp (CRS) vehicle on a unit sphere, capable of both forward and backward motion, with speed bounded in magnitude by 1 and turning rate bounded in magnitude by a given constant.
+For the case in which the turning-rate bound is at least 1, using Pontryagin’s Maximum Principle and a phase-portrait analysis, we show that the optimal path connecting a given initial configuration to a desired terminal configuration consists of at most six segments drawn from three motion primitives: tight turns, great circular arcs, and turn-in-place motions.
+A complete classification yields a finite sufficient list of 23 optimal path types with closed-form segment angles derived.
+The complementary case in which the turning-rate bound is less than 1 is addressed via an equivalent reformulation.
+The proposed formulation is applicable to underactuated satellite attitude control, spherical rolling robots, and mobile robots operating on spherical or gently curved surfaces.
 The source code for solving the time-optimal path problem and visualization is publicly available at \href{https://github.com/sixuli97/Optimal-Spherical-Convexified-Reeds-Shepp-Paths}{https://github.com/sixuli97/Optimal-Spherical-Convexified-Reeds-Shepp-Paths}.